LaunchDarkly CLI commands

 Access SDK credentials

-You can access the SDK credentials for a specific project and environment using the environments resource.
+resource.
 You need different SDK credentials depending on which SDK you're working with.
 To learn more about SDK credentials, read Keys.

 Here's how:

-ldcli environments get --project <your project> --environment <your environment> | jq '.apiKey'
+# use the SDK key for authorization in server-side SDKsldcli environments get --project <your project> --environment <your environment> | jq '.apiKey'

-Use ldcli for local development
+for local development

-The LaunchDarkly CLI includes a dev-server command that you can use to start a local server, retrieve flag values from a LaunchDarkly source environment, and update those flag values locally.
+command that you can use to start a local server, retrieve flag values from a LaunchDarkly source environment, and update those flag values locally.
 This means you can test your code locally, without having to coordinate with other developers in your organization who are using the same LaunchDarkly source environment.

-To learn more, use ldcli dev-server --help or read our guide, Using the LaunchDarkly CLI for local testing.
+or read our guide, Using the LaunchDarkly CLI for local testing.

 Find additional documentation

-Use the ldcli [command] --help command to view usage information for all commands for the LaunchDarkly CLI.
+command to view usage information for all commands for the LaunchDarkly CLI.

 To view and contribute to the LaunchDarkly CLI source code, or to file issues for our team, visit the LaunchDarkly CLI GitHub repository.